ForgeRock/ds-operator/README.md

 The included sample in [hack/ds-kustomize/cert.yaml](hack/ds-kustomize/cert.yaml) creates certificates for the master and SSL keypairs.

 However, cert-manager is not a requirement.
 Any valid PEM certificates can be used for the directory deployment.
-For example, you could use `openssl` commands to generate the PEM keypairs.
+For example, you could use `openssl` commands to generate the PEM key pairs.
+All certificates must be of secret type `kubernetes.io/tls`.

-WARNING: It is _extremely_ important to backup the  master keypair.
+WARNING: It is _extremely_ important to backup the  master key pair.
 Directory data is encrypted using the master keypair, and if it is lost your directory data will be unrecoverable.

 ## Scheduling